The movement detectors CIA use

 This is important because poor quality movement detectors are credited as the second most common cause for a system to false alarm.
 (The first is user error.)

-A persistently false alarming system will not only annoy your neighbours but alert burglars to the potential of easy pickings, and if your alarm is monitored, you will lose police response after five false alarms in any rolling 12 month period.
+A persistently false alarming system will not only annoy your neighbours but alert burglars to the potential of easy pickings, and if your alarm is monitored, you will lose police response after three false alarms in any rolling 12 month period.

 CIA’s Research & Development department continually assesses the market to ensure that we remain at the forefront of movement detector technology for the lowest price, to protect you and our reputation as the installer with one of the lowest false alarm activation rates in the area.